specialized806/microsoft-365-docs/microsoft-365/commerce/subscriptions/manage-self-service-purchases-admins.md

 You can also control whether users in your organization can make purchases or sign up for trials.
 To learn how to manage these settings, see [Use AllowSelfServicePurchase for the MSCommerce PowerShell module](allowselfservicepurchase-powershell.md).

+> [!IMPORTANT]
+> Self-service purchases and trials can't be completely turned off at the tenant level with a single command.
+The [AllowSelfServicePurchase](allowselfservicepurchase-powershell.md) policy is managed on a per-product basis.
+You can only turn off self-services purchases and trials for the entire tenant by turning off each product individually.
+By default, all new products are set to allow users to make a self-service purchase.

 ## Before you begin

 - [Find out what type of billing account you have](../manage-billing-accounts.md#view-my-billing-accounts).